High school football: La Crosse Central tops Holmen for second straight win

 Suddenly, the RiverHawks had a 21-7 lead.

-Holmen came back to tie the game on drives of 50 and 63 yards — Luke LeClaire scored from the 23 for the first TD and connected with his brother Max from 25 yards out for the second with 25.8 seconds on the clock.
+Holmen came back to tie the game on drives of 50 and 63 yards — Luke LeClaire scored from the 23 for the first TD and connected with Max LeClaire from 25 yards out for the second with 25.8 seconds on the clock.

 But the fumble on the first snap of the third quarter loomed large by the time the game was finished.